ChristianE00/Youtube-Transcript-Fetcher/README.md

 ### Privacy and Respecting YouTube's Terms of Service
 - __Description__: Ensure that you have the right to access and use the transcripts, especially for copyrighted content.
 Always respect YouTube's Terms of Service when accessing and using their data.
 ## Contributions
 __Feel free to contribute!__ If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Thanks!